hmcts/goldenpath-platops/README.md

   ttl: 300
   record: "cdnverify.hmcts-labs-goldenpath-felix-shutter-sbox.azureedge.net"
 ```

+🛠️ Create a new branch, commit, review and merge your PR

 📣 **NOTE:** You will need to add all 3 entries to enable Azure Front Door verify your DNS record.